cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 ..
 TIP::

-   If you are running multiple Elasticsearch cluster in your Cassandra cluster, you should clear privilege cache on each datacenter where Elasticsearch is enabled.
+   If you are running multiple Elasticsearch clusters in your Cassandra cluster, you should clear privilege cache for each datacenter where Elasticsearch is enabled.

 Integration
 -----------